Ukraine PM: Crimea conflict enters military stage

-KIEV, March 18 (Reuters) - Ukrainian Prime Minister Arseny Yatseniuk said on Tuesday that the conflict in its Crimea peninsula, now under Russian control, had entered a military phase and accused Russia of commiting a “war crime” by firing on Ukrainian servicemen.
+KIEV (Reuters) - Ukrainian Prime Minister Arseny Yatseniuk said on Tuesday that the conflict in its Crimea peninsula, now under Russian control, had entered a military phase and accused Russia of committing a “war crime” by firing on Ukrainian servicemen.

 Earlier, a military spokesman said a Ukrainian officer was wounded in a shooting at a military facility on the outskirts of the Crimean capital Simferopol, but it was unclear who was behind the incident.